10 Real-Life Witches Recommend Their Favorite Books About Magic

 6. The Devil's Tome: A Book of Modern Satanic Ritual by Shiva Honey

-Don’t be alarmed at the “Satanist” aspect of this book—speaking from my perspective of being an actual witch, Satanists are some of the nicest and most knowledgeable people you could meet.
+Don’t be alarmed at the “Satanist” aspect of this book — speaking from my perspective of being an actual witch, Satanists are some of the nicest and most knowledgeable people you could meet.
 Shiva Honey is a minister at The Satanic Temple in Salem, Massachusetts, and shares her journey to Satanism.

-She cuts through misunderstandings about the practice, looks into the science behind rituals, and helps anyone who’s interested start a Satanic journey of their own.
+She cuts through misunderstandings about the practice, looks into the science behind rituals, and helps anyone interested start a Satanic journey of their own.

 “This book is great for the dark goddess who wants to transform her world and step into her power.
 It’s grounded in both the science and mysticism of ritual and can help you unlock your inner magic.” —Shiva Honey, author